 Excepting religious holidays and/or dire circumstances (which should be reported to the Disability Resource Center), under no circumstances will missed or late assignments (including exams) be accepted.
 On the bright side, you may work as far ahead as you can or wish!

-Course Calendar

-Course Summary: